Pyriform sinus: Relations

 Deep to the mucous membrane of the pyriform fossa lie the recurrent laryngeal nerve as well as the internal laryngeal nerve, a branch of the superior laryngeal nerve.
 The internal laryngeal nerve supplies sensation to the area, and it may become damaged if the mucous membrane is inadvertently punctured.
 The pyriform sinus is a subsite of the hypopharynx.
 This distinction is important for head and neck cancer staging and treatment.

 Clinical significance

 This sinus is a common place for food particles to become trapped; if foreign material becomes lodged in the piriform fossa of an infant, it may be retrieved nonsurgically.
 If the area is injured (e.g., by a fish bone), it can give the sensation of food stuck in the subject's throat.

-Remnants of the pharyngeal pouches III and IV may extent to the piriform sinus as sinus tracts which are sometimes imprecisely called "fistulas".
+Remnants of the pharyngeal pouches III and IV may extend to the piriform sinus as sinus tracts which are sometimes imprecisely called "fistulas".
 This can result in acute infectious thyroiditis which is more common on the left side of the neck.